Frequently Asked Questions about Our Cincinnati Nursing Program

-Learn more about the differences between an LPN school and a BSN school, as well as other FAQs from prospective students here at our Arizona College of Nursing – Cincinnati campus.
+Discover more about the differences between an LPN and a BSN program, as well as other frequently asked questions from prospective students at the Arizona College of Nursing – Cincinnati campus.

 Other Frequently Asked Questions At Our Cincinnati Nursing College

 Understanding the differences between a Licensed Practical Nurse (LPN) program and a Bachelor of Science in Nursing (BSN) program is crucial to planning your nursing career path.
 A LPN program typically takes about 1-2 years to complete and is intended to prepare students for entry-level nursing roles to perform basic nursing care under the supervision of registered nurses (RNs) and physicians.
 While the time commitment to complete an LPN program is relatively short, LPNs often find that their employment opportunities are very limited.

 A Bachelor of Science in Nursing is a far more comprehensive track that often takes four years to complete.
 BSN programs cover a far wider range of topics and offer much more in-depth training that is designed to equip graduates with the skills to provide a much higher level of patient care and the opportunity to work in specialized areas of nursing or leadership roles.

 At Arizona College of Nursing, we offer an accelerated BSN program that can be completed in as little as 3 years.
 This program is designed for individuals who are committed to the field of nursing and are looking for a fast and efficient path to a rewarding career.
 To learn more about the differences between an LPN program and a BSN program, read our blog article for more information.